To follow this guide, install MindsDB locally via Docker or PyPI.

 },

 The paths parameter allows users to redefine the file paths for various groups of MindsDB files.
-By default, all paths are located within the storage_dir.
 If only the root path is defined, all other folders will be created within that directory.
 If this parameter is absent, the value is determined by the MINDSDB_STORAGE_DIR environment variable.

-The root parameter defines the base directory for storing all MindsDB files.
-It serves the same purpose as the storage_dir parameter.
+The root parameter defines the base directory for storing all MindsDB files, including models, uploaded files, tab content, and the internal SQLite database (if running locally).

 The content parameter specifies the directory where user-related files are stored, such as uploaded files, created models, and tab content.
 The internal SQLite database (if running locally) is stored in the root directory instead.